JeremyMet/matrix_bot/README.md

 ## Security Note

-Poor understanding of the tool could lead to severe security issues (malicious codes that could erase one's hardware, display plain passwords etc).
+Poor understanding of the tool could lead to severe security issues (malicious codes that could erase one's hard drive, display plain passwords etc).
 First, matrix_bot **must** be dockerized to limit attack vectors/ Plus, the *admin* module (see below) should be built-in in a trusted private room.

 ## How does it work ?